shops along Lower Decatur Street

 A few other great vintage shops worth taking a look at include Greg’s Antiques and Other Assorted Junk and Tiki’s Tavern of Trash and Treasure!
-The former is certainly an eyeful, laid out over three vast rooms and one outdoor patio!
+The former is certainly an eyeful, laid out over three vast rooms and one outdoor patio, now shared with local artisans in a farmer's market type setting!
 Highlights include one-of-a-kind art pieces fashioned out of local, so-called “junk” and a startling collection of antique furniture.
 During our last look-see, we spotted some great Art Deco bureaus, Chinese armoires and tufted settees - all at surprisingly reasonable prices!
 A bit kitschier perhaps, Tiki’s Tavern of Trash and Treasure serves up just that, with a fine display of retro wall clocks, wood-carved statues and maybe even that favorite childhood toy in its original box!
 (Sorry, we do not have the exact address of this place, though it is very close by Greg's, potentially next door?)

 Elsewhere, Decatur shoppers may want to check out the Milk Handcrafts Studio, a consignment collection that featured New Orleans-vibed housewares, jewelry and clothing.
 While we’re not necessarily one to wear feathered chapeaus with bedazzled veils or small birds attached to them, Milk Studios’ inclusion of “Bedford Falls Headwear” will impress anyone interested in the “finer things in life.”
 Be on the lookout for some rather delicate “skull and crossbones” sun parasols that are about as cool as they come!